librefreester/freester/README.md

 - **Do not delete or add rows**.
 Always add new data starting from the last row, or you risk breaking the formulas.

-## INSTRUCTIONS WITH SPOTLISTR PROVIDER
+## INSTRUCTIONS WITH SPOTLISTR PROVIDER | works with Playlists
 1. **Open the template with Spotlistr** from the links above in Google Drive.
 2. Click **File → Make a Copy** to create an editable version of the template.
 3. Open [SPOTLISTR](https://www.spotlistr.com/export/spotify-playlist) click **Login With Spotify To Begin!**.
 Next, put the link of the playlist on the checkbox and click **Search**.